security-notes/infobyte-faraday-wiki/Home.md

 ### Workspaces
 Information is classified in **Workspace** units.
 Each Workspace maps into a pentest team's assignments containing all the intel discovered by that team.

-### IntelliSense
-Using CTRL+SPACE in the console for the different commands for example nikto CTRL+SPACE will show the nikto options, or you can use it to get ip or hostname which is in the HostTree for example $ 127.0[CTRL+SPACE] will complete to 127.0.0.1 if we have that ip in the HostTree

 ### Conflicts
 If two plugins have different information for the same element it will generate a conflict that the user will have to resolve.
 For example, **user1** incorporates host *127.0.0.1 OS:Linux* and **user2** incorporates *127.0.0.1 OS: Linux Ubuntu 13.10*.